 In hotter climates, the aging process is naturally sped up so it is unnecessary to keep tequila or rum in barrels for more than a few years.
 Tequila reaches a peak at around 2 to 3 years and rum averages about 8 years.

 In the case of rum, the time is going to depend significantly on the location where it is produced, which can be anywhere in the world.
 A rum that is aged in New England may need 2 to 3 more years in the barrel than a rum aged in the Caribbean.

 In contrast, the majority of whiskey and brandy distillers are located in the northern hemisphere in locations that experience significant annual shifts in temperature.
 The extreme cold and heat along with mild periods in between require a longer time in the barrels in order to obtain the correct mellowing and barrel notes in the whiskey.

 You will notice that the more northern the whiskey, the longer it is aged.
 That is why it is not uncommon to see scotch that has been aged for 25 years while the best bourbons may only spend 7 years in the barrel.

-Trivia Time: Even a barrel's location inside the rackhouse (where the barrels are stored during aging) can affect the liquor.
+Even a barrel's location inside the rackhouse (or rickhouse, where the barrels are stored during aging) can affect the liquor.
 Many distilleries choose to rotate the barrels from the top to the bottom over the years because of the different temperatures found inside these warehouse-sized buildings.